|

 Actually, the best pre-made covers &

-tops can approach the cost of a custom job.
+tops can approach the cost of a locally-made custom job.
 If the budget is a

 concern, discuss it with your local canvas shop; they may well be able